-During Hanukkah, keep your menorah at least 3 feet away from all flammable items such as curtains or other holiday decorations.
-Make sure you place it on a non-flammable surface to catch the melting wax, like a tray lined with aluminum foil.
-Never leave your candles unattended while lit!
+- Keep your menorah away from any flammable materials.
+During Hannukah, it is best to keep the menorah at least 3 feet away from all flammable items such as curtains, tablecloths, or any other holiday decorations.
+Ensure you place a non-flammable surface underneath to catch the melting wax, such as a tray lined with aluminum foil.
+And of course, never leave your candles unattended while lit!